JacopoMangiavacchi/Swift-TensorFlow-Sample-Notebooks/README.md

 Collection of sample Swift for TensorFlow Colab Notebooks

 ## XOR
-Classic Trivial Models for the XOR (^) Bit Mutual Exclusive Operation
+Classic Trivial Model for the XOR (^) Bit Mutual Exclusive Operation

 ```
 0 ^ 0 = 0